Transforming Data Teams: AI & Automation Use Cases for Data and Insights Teams

 3. Build Cross-Functional Collaboration

-Establish regular communication channels and joint planning sessions to ensure alignment throughout implementation.
+Establish regular communication channels and joint planning sessions to ensure alignment throughout implementation involving business leaders, data teams, IT teams, and end users.

 4. Invest in Change Management and Training